Dog Bite Laws in California: Strict Liability and Homeowner's Insurance

 +18.9%

-3. Report the Bite: Report the incident to local animal control or the health department.
-This is required by law and creates an official record.
+• Report the bite.
+Local animal control or health department.
+This creates an official record.

-2. Assist the Victim: Be compassionate.
-Help them seek medical attention if needed.
+• Assist the victim.
+Help them get medical attention if needed.

-3. Exchange Information: Provide your name and contact information.
-You are legally required to do so in California.
+• Exchange information.
+You're legally required to do so in California.

 The Bottom Line